Reliable Self-Improvement Training by Verifying Reasoning, Not Just Answers: Related Work

-\paragraph{Neuro-symbolic reasoning.} TORA \citep{gou2024tora} integrates tool use (including symbolic computation) into the reasoning process.
-Generative theorem provers \citep{polu2020generative} use formal verification. \nsrsa{} differs in that symbolic verification is applied as a \emph{filter on training data} rather than during inference, making it complementary to these approaches.
+\paragraph{Tool-assisted and verified reasoning.} TORA \citep{gou2024tora} weaves tool use, including exact computation, into the reasoning process, and generative theorem provers \citep{polu2020generative} rely on formal verification. \vsi{} differs in \emph{where} the check is applied: it filters the finetuning data rather than acting at inference time, which makes it complementary to these approaches.

-\paragraph{Model collapse.} \citet{shumailov2024model} show that training on model-generated data leads to progressive quality degradation. \citet{huang2023large} demonstrate that LLMs struggle to self-correct without external feedback. \nsrsa{} addresses this by providing external symbolic feedback that prevents error propagation across iterations.
+\paragraph{Model collapse.} \citet{shumailov2024model} show that repeatedly training on model-generated data progressively degrades quality, and \citet{huang2023large} show that LLMs struggle to self-correct without external feedback. \vsi{} supplies exactly that external signal---an automatic check on the reasoning---which keeps errors from propagating across rounds.